SAR-ARD/ERS_NRB/docs/general/ERS_NRB.rst

     from pyroSAR.snap import geocode

-    epsg = 32632  # just for demonstration; will be read from KML file spacing = 10
+    epsg = 32632  # just for demonstration; will be read from AOI geojson spacing = 10
     dem = 'Copernicus 30m Global DEM'